THERE WERE PLENTY OF REASONS WHY BOB GAILLARD DIDN’T WANT TO TALK

 Montreal head coach Marc Trestman, left, and Saskatchewan coach Ken Miller, right, admire the Grey Cup, which is emblematic of the Canadian Football League championship.
 It was the night before the 2009 Grey Cup championship game (photo by Saskatchewan Rough Riders).

 He didn’t stay retired long.
-Miller’s now working for the CFL Montreal Alouettes.
+Miller came up working for CFL’s Montreal Alouettes.

-Since Greg Hudson left Redlands (1991-92), he was defensive coordinator at Purdue, Minnesota, assistant head coach at national powerhouse Florida State (Jimbo Fisher, head coach) and a former defensive assistant coach at Notre Dame when legendary Lou Holtz was top man.
+There’s Greg Hudson, who left Redlands (1991-92), taking over as defensive coordinator at Purdue, then University of Minnesota, assistant head coach at national powerhouse Florida State under head Jimbo Fisher, head coach, plus a former defensive assistant coach at Notre Dame when legendary Lou Holtz was top man.

 Greg Hudson with ECU ... photo credit Pirate Radio 1250